 On the other hand, the specs for the Mac Book Air advertise 12 hours of battery life, but I actually never observed more than 8 hours.
 This is probably due to the use I make of the Laptops at work, which involves resource hungry software.
 Still, the Mac can usually last from one to three hours more depending on the loads (see the comments here and this post for more details about battery life and power consumption of the Apollo, considering also load).

 It is worth noting that the Entroware Apollo takes a lot of time to recharge while the Mac does it very quickly .

 Here is where the Mac shines.
 The Apollo is quite good.
-It is not rugged but it does not feel fragile at the same time.
-However, screws on the back plate tend to get loose over time and the monitor junction makes some click noise when opening the laptop sometimes.
+It is not rugged but it does not feel fragile at the same time*.
+However, screws on the back plate tend to get loose over time and the monitor hinge, sporadically, makes some clicking noise when opening the laptop.
 On the other hand the Mac feels more compact, each part more steady and overall better designed/realized.
 Of course, this makes sense considering that the Mac case is designed for the Apple line of products only, while the Apollo case allows for easy customization.
 As always, it is a matter of compromises.
 Weight and size are similar.

 They both kinda suck.
 The Apollo one is kinda OK once you get used to.
 It is only slow on the scrolling, but that can be tweaked if you want to bother (I just use a mouse with both).
 However, I am not sure the Mac one is better as I feel the gestures stress too much the tendons.
 And that one cannot be configured that much…

 Maybe few people will be surprised… But the Apollo wins this one.
 Resolution and color balance are way better on the Apollo, as you can see from the picture.
 I was surprised that the so much praised Retina display has such a “not sharp” picture.
 I also like much more the size and how the screen is fitted in the case.
 Edit: this comparison is not very fair.
 Thanks Francesco Servida to point it out.